SmileiPIC/TP-M2-GI/doc/source/exercises.rst

    What is the total charge, the energy, the `rms` sizes along `x`, `y`, `z`, the `rms` energy spread, and the normalized emittance along the transverse planes?

-   How many macro-particles are contained in the electron bunch?
+   How many macro-particles are modeling the electron bunch?

    Where is the electron bunch placed in relation to the simulation window at the instant of time ``t = 0``?

-As the name suggests, this diagnostic block allows to track particles, specified by their species name and some filter.
+As the name suggests, this diagnostic block allows to track macro-particles specified by their species name and some filter.
 Using a filter (e.g., selecting only the particles with energy higher than `50` MeV) is particularly useful when you have many particles in a ``Species``,